 Despite the dark, the photons hitting the lens, which makes up the front of the night vision goggles, still carry light of all colors.
 The problem, however, there is no way to preserve this information when they get converted to electrons by the photocathode.
 That color information is, therefore, effectively turned into black and white.

-You might then wonder: why don’t we see black and white when we look through night vision goggles?
+You might then wonder: why don’t we see black and white when we look through a night vision monocular or similar device?

 The phosphors in night vision goggles are deliberately designed to make green pictures for a couple of simple yet effective reasons:

 - The human eye is more sensitive to light wavelengths that hover around 555 nanometers, which just so happens to be dominated by the color green.

 - It’s much more comfortable and easier for people to stare at a green screen for much longer than they can at a black and white one.